The WHERE Clause Operators The WHERE Clause Operators

 Write an SQL query to retrieve the name, population, region, and capital columns from the country table (please retrieve these columns in this order), returning only the countries with a region named Southern Europe.

-Please note that Southern Europe should be correctly capitalized, and southern europe is not the same.
+Please note that Southern Europe should be correctly capitalized, and southern europe should not be the same.
 So, be careful and write it as Southern Europe.

 Here's a short example of the country table: